komi786/exDSF_/README.md

 # Data Description Integrator 📊📘

-Welcome to the Data Description Integrator, a  Python tool to faciliate data integration.
-This powerful library is designed to enrich your datasets by seamlessly integrating descriptive metadata from a predefined template. 🌟
+Welcome to the Data Profiling and Description Integrator, a  Python tool to faciliate data profiling and  integration.
+This Toll is designed can help to design data summary including statistical summary of attributes and integrating descriptive metadata from a predefined template. 🌟

 ## Key Features